jeffbyrnes/hubot-forecast/README.md

 # hubot-forecast

-A hubot script to alert for inclement weather
+A hubot script to alert for inclement weather.

+All credit to @farski for the [original version](https://gist.github.com/farski/7d4049ac401c16c3adc6).

 See [`src/forecast.coffee`](src/forecast.coffee) for full documentation.